saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-The payment ID from the payment gateway
+The payment ID from the payment gateway.

 </td>
 </tr>